-When installing the Switch on a desktop or shelf, attach the rubber feet included with the device first.
+When installing the Switch on a desktop or shelf, the rubber feet included with the device must be first attached.
 Attach these cushioning feet on the bottom at each corner of the device.
-Make sure there is enough ventilation space between the device and the objects around it.
+Allow enough ventilation space between the device and the objects around it.